grutt/udacity-c2-image-filter/README.md

 ### Refactor your restapi server
 #### Add a request to the image-filter server within the RestAPI POST feed endpoint

+It should create new SignedURLs required for the imagetoprocess POST Request body.

-It should include a POST request to the new server (TIP keep the server address and token as enviornment variables)
+It should include a POST request to the new server (TIP keep the server address and token as enviornment variables).

-It should overwrite the image in the bucket with the filtered image
+It should overwrite the image in the bucket with the filtered image (in other words, it will have the same filename in S3).

 ### Deploying your system!